uniport/workflows/github/consolidate/README.md

 [dashboard-mvn]: https://github.com/uniport/dashboard/blob/master/.github/workflows/maven.yml

 ### Findings
  - UI Testcoverage only in organisation and base.
-Useful for for other Modules too.
+Useful for other Modules too.
 Do they have a ui?
    ```yaml
       - name: Frontend Test Coverage
         uses: livewing/lcov-job-summary@v1.2.0